dragonflypl/web-wiki/java-spring.md

 Use Spring Starter Project , which is a flavour of Spring Boot. **Make sure to check Web** in the wizard.
 That's it!

+Generated project is barebones app - nothing is there (no controllers, views etc).
+To run it use Run As -> Spring Boot App.

+To add some content, create a file under src/main/webapp (like html file).

 ### IntelliJ

 In IntelliJ use Spring Initializr project.